tomswinburne/pafi/README.md

 Beta version of code used in [this paper](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.120.135503)
 > *Unsupervised Calculation of Free Energy Barriers in Large Crystalline Systems*
 > T.D.
 Swinburne and M.-C. Marinica, Physical Review Letters 120 (13), 135503, 2018
+Please cite this paper when publishing results using PAFI

 ## Patch and compile LAMMPS